-It’s easy to want to stay awhile at Estéban Restaurant, where you’re treated like family, served Executive Chef Mario Garcia’s delicious farm fresh Spanish cuisine and can rest easy knowing the relaxed, cozy patio ensures socially distanced dining.
+It’s easy to want to stay awhile at Estéban Restaurant, where you’re treated like family, served executive chef Mario Garcia’s delicious farm fresh Spanish cuisine and can now dine indoors or on the cozy patio.

 Located in the heritage district of Monterey, Estéban Restaurant at the Casa Munras Garden Hotel & Spa, was once the splendid home of Don Esteban Munras, a Spanish Diplomat, businessman and consummate host.
 The original Casa Munras, built in 1824, was one of the first residences built outside the walls of the old Monterey Presidio.
 At the time, this was the center of the city, and it continued to be the bustling focal point of Monterey well into the 1950s.
 Today, you’ll revel in that big-hearted spirit of hospitality, where locals and visitors enjoy being at the center of it all.

-Sit in Estéban’s colorful and clubby dining room or on the fabulous outdoor patio accommodates up to 50 people and even includes a pet-friendly space for your four-legged pals.
-It’s easy to stay cozy with fluffy blankets, heaters and a crackling firepit for those nights when the Pacific sends a chilly breeze, and signature cocktails, extensive wine and beer choices provide inner warmth.
-Esteban’s Sip, Savor & Share concept features Chef Garcia’s crave-worthy cuisine served from 4:30pm to 8:30pm, Sunday – Thursday and 4:30pm to 9:30pm, Friday – Saturday, and includes seasonal delights from farm, air and sea.
+Sit in Estéban’s colorful and clubby dining room or on the fabulous outdoor patio, which includes a pet-friendly space for your four-legged pals and a crackling fire pit for those nights when the Pacific sends a chilly breeze.
+Signature cocktails, extensive wine and beer choices provide inner warmth.
+Estéban’s Sip, Savor & Share concept features chef Garcia’s crave-worthy cuisine served from 4:30pm to 8:30pm, Sunday – Thursday and 4:30pm to 9:30pm, Friday – Saturday, and includes seasonal delights from farm, air and sea.

 The menu features a selection of long-time Estéban favorites, as well as fresh, new dishes created by recently appointed executive chef Mario Garcia, who brings over 14 years of culinary experience.
 Garcia is showcasing his prowess in the kitchen, spinning out wonderful dishes like Crispy Pulpo, served with remoulade, Yukon potato, chorizo, rosemary chili oil and grilled radicchio.

-Before taking the helm at Estéban Restaurant, Chef Garcia was Executive Chef of the Sardine Factory where his culinary achievements flourished under the tutelage of renowned Chef Bert Cutino.
-Prior to that, he worked at Sanderlings with Chef Karl Staub and Roy’s Restaurant at Pebble Beach Resort, where he was mentored by Chef Roy Yamaguchi and Chef Pablo Mellin.
+Before taking the helm at Estéban Restaurant, Garcia was executive chef of the Sardine Factory where his culinary achievements flourished under the tutelage of renowned chef Bert Cutino.
+Prior to that, he worked at Sanderlings with chef Karl Staub and Roy’s Restaurant at Pebble Beach Resort, where he was mentored by chef Roy Yamaguchi and chef Pablo Mellin.